 I came across this video and it has some great advice about things to not say in a job interview.
-If you're looking for a new job or preparing for a job interview, this is a must-listen.
+Many students are learning English to get a new job.
+Here is a listening or reading lesson to work with your students on.
 You will see notes and additional comments below.

 1. Don't Talk Bad About Your Past Jobs